I am often asked what materials I use when out sketching, or drawing at home, type of pen, type of colours, and so forth. This is the answers page.

 I tend to draw in pen first, sometimes with a few H2 pencil lines for perspective or compositional purposes, and then add the colours.

 I colour my sketches with watercolours.
-I use the Winsor and Newton Cotman range, I believe the box i have (above) is the ‘deluxe sketcher’s pocket box’.
-This was sketched in 2007 and I still sue the same box – it is a lot messier looking now!
+I use the Winsor and Newton Cotman range, I believe the box I have (above) is the ‘deluxe sketcher’s pocket box’.
+This was sketched in 2007 and I still use the same box – it is a lot messier looking now!
 I have used the additional space in this box to add lots more colours; I like having choices at my disposal (similarly i carry loads of pens with me in my case, and tend to actually use about two of them).
 The half-pans are good, and when they are done I sometimes refill them with the tubes; fortunately these paints are available at most art stores in the US and UK.
 I usually mix my colours in the little pans.
 For colours, Payne’s Gray is extremely important to me, as is Ultramarine.
 I always carry a tiny jar of water which fits into my small bag pocket (and doesn’t leak! make sure you have a good lid).
 I have a smallish brush with a long pen-sized handle, which I have gotten a lot of use out of, plus a slightly bigger one for colouring the sky and a slightly smaller one for painting thin details.

 I do use pencils, occasionally, though I always wish I did more (but I just love the pen!).
 For pencil drawings, a good HB works for me, keep it sharp.
 I carry an H2 with me everywhere, which gives very faint lines, and I use it for drawing simple guidelines when I sketch (which I usually never stick to), it helps me compose my drawing, especially when dealing with tricky perspective.
 For people drawings that will have a watercolour wash a darker pencil is good

 For years I primarily used the larger-format (8″x5″) Watercolour Moleskine.
 I have filled loads of them already.
 They suit the size of sketch I like to do, and the paper takes the watercolour really well (unlike the regular moleskines, which hate watercolour).
 The only thing is the widescreen size makes it a little awkward to hold.
 However since the paper quality changed slightly in the newer ‘Art Plus versions, I I tend to use the smoother paper of the Stillman and Birn ‘Alpha’ sketchbook, 9″x6″ landscape format.
 They fold flat, and are slightly bigger with slightly thinner pages, but take a wash pretty well and are good on the pens.
 I alternate using those with the Seawhite of Brighton sketchbook, landcape 8×5″, which I buy very cheaply when I’m in London (about five quid at Cass Arts).
 These don’t feel as quality as the Alpha but I’ve done some of my favourite sketches in these and they are a very handy size, so I’ve grown to love them.
 Neither of them have the handy pocket in the back like the Moleskine though, which is invaluable.
 Occasionally I draw in my Moleskine Diary, and I enjoy drawing in the small Moleskine Cahiers, which have very thin paper but are a dream when using a Copic multiliner or the Uni-ball Signo.
 I also like the WH Smith sketchbooks (only in the UK), the suede-bound ones are very nice with their wrap-around cord, and the spiral-bound cartridge paper ones are nice too, and have sturdy backs.